bhudson2/spacevlbi/docs/source/Guide.rst

 elevation at the ground station above which a link with the space telescope can be maintained.

+Note: If the simulation timestep is too low the elevation and range calculated for each space telescope will be truncated and the maximum values shown may not be true.

 .. _orbitprop:
 Orbit Propagation
 -----------------